Research and Development (R&D) Graduate programme

 About the programme

-The AstraZeneca graduate programme in R&D is designed for those with a passion for science, and a desire to make a genuine difference to the lives of patients today and in the future.
+The AstraZeneca R&D Graduate Programme is designed for those with a passion for science, and a desire to make a genuine difference to the lives of patients today and in the future.
 During the course of the programme, you will have the opportunity to make a real contribution to our projects and could find yourself involved in scientific breakthroughs that will help deliver the next generation of life changing medicines.

 What you can expect

-We're looking for talented science graduates with a Bachelor’s or Master’s degree in Chemistry, Biochemistry, Bioscience, Biology, Pharmacology or similarly related disciplines, who have graduated in 2021, or are due to graduate by September 2022.
-We are particularly looking for those individuals who have a passion for science.
+We're looking for talented science graduates who have a passion for science with a Bachelor’s or Master’s degree in Chemistry, Biochemistry, Bioscience, Biology, Pharmacology or similarly related disciplines, who have graduated in 2022, or are due to graduate by September 2023.
 As a valued member of our team, you’ll be encouraged to make a real contribution from day one.
 You’ll be involved in novel research designed to accelerate our science, and move our research projects forward.
 Through the challenging, developmental placements, you’ll work closely with peers, mentors and experts to develop a broad set of skills, knowledge and experience that will help develop your professional capabilities and pave the way for your future.

 What does the programme involve?